Choya5011/Poobar/fcl presets/Poobar/README.md

 **ESLyric**
 The ESLyric presets use a slightly modified tab script.
-Lyric background is handled by the tab script & not by the component through pesudo transparency.
+Lyric background is handled by the tab script & not by the component through pesudo transparency which reduces mem usage.
+If background options other than pseudo-transparency are chosen in ESLyric the mem usage should rise to be similar to the OpenLyrics presets.

 | AA Res | Mem (MB) |
 |--------|----------|